AriFordsham/GHCWiki/records/overloaded-record-fields.md

 This page summarises a possible design that would allow different records to share a single field label.
-Although it's a simple enough idea (summarised under "Nonextensible records with polymorphic selection & update" on at [Records](records))there are numerous ramifications.
+Although it's a simple enough idea there are numerous ramifications.
 Records are a swamp!

+See also a similar [ 2003 proposal by Simon PJ and Greg Morrisset](http://research.microsoft.com/en-us/um/people/simonpj/Haskell/records.html).
+It is essentially the same as the proposal below, but (a) has less detail and (b) adds anonymous reccord types.
+Anonymous type could be an add-on feature to the design described here.

+# The base design

 The **base design** has the folllowing distinct components: